mariawright05/private-projects/dotcot/README.md

 1. Design a form containing only the fields you specify.
 Care about revenue?
 We got you.
 Don't care so much about location?
 Leave that field out
 2. Create an account to create a custom Url for your form, and share that Url with your network
-3. Check back in frequently to see updates to your form submissions on a
+3. Check back in frequently to see updates to your form submissions on your own personal feed.
+You can even filter the results to see exactly what you want.

 ### 🛠 Technologies